tomlqc/about-quantum/source/stories/complements/chemistry.rst

     to the gate-based quantum (single and two-qubits gates)

 - | about current hardware :cite:`IQCQH_2020`:
-  | "Extant quantum computers, such as those based on super conducting qubits, have limited qubit connectivity.
+  | "Extant quantum computers, such as those based on super conducting qubits, have **limited qubit connectivity**.
     That is, it is not possible to implement 2-qubit gates on arbitrary qubit pairs (without inserting swap gates).
-Thus, variational forms have been constructed for specific quantum computer architectures where the circuits are specifically tuned to maximally exploit the natively available connectivity and gates of a given quantum device.
+    Thus, **variational forms have been constructed for specific quantum computer architectures** where the circuits are specifically tuned to maximally exploit the natively available connectivity and gates of a given quantum device.
     Such a variational form was used in 2017 to successfully implement VQE for the estimation of the ground state energies of molecules as large as BeH22 on an IBM quantum computer :cite:`Kandala_2017`".

 .. rubric:: An examination